 Introducing Meadow and Benson to Sheep and Baby Lambs Using a Safety Line - **Cues**

-Meadow and Benson are sixteen month old siblings who share a fence line with this small flock of sheep.
+Meadow and Benson are sixteen-month-old siblings who share a fence line with this small flock of sheep.
 Both pups have lived with sheep most of their lives, but they have not shared a pasture with young lambs.
 The pups have been avid in their attention to the ewes as they have given birth to the lamb crop.
-Part of what has been provoking to the pups is the presence of afterbirth in the field, and probably the flopping around of newborn lambs.
-So, even though the pups have had quite a bit of training, I use a front attachment harness and a 20' safety line, as I introduce the pups to the flock.
-This allows me to let Meadow and Benson interact with the sheep and lambs with some freedom, in terms of their decision making, because I know that I can stop the pups if they get excited and need to take a break.
+Part of what has been provoking to the pups is the presence of afterbirth in the field and probably the flopping around of newborn lambs.
+So, even though the pups have had quite a bit of training, I use a front attachment harness and a 20' safety line as I introduce the pups to the flock.
+This allows me to let Meadow and Benson interact with the sheep and lambs with some freedom in terms of their decision-making because I know that I can stop the pups if they get excited and need to take a break.

-Karen Pryor Academy Foundations course - Cues
+Karen Pryor Academy Dog Trainer Foundations course - Cues

 Situational cue - I use the position of my body in relation to the sheep and the pup to create a likelihood of getting the behavior I want.
-If I step near Meadow she may come closer to me, which will slow her body down.
-If I step in front of her she is likely to give me eye contact; I can reinforce her for that, and it slows her body down.
+If I step near Meadow, she may come closer to me, which will slow her body down.
+If I step in front of her, she is likely to give me eye contact; I can reinforce her for that, and it slows her body down.
 If I get eye contact and then move away from the pup, the pup is likely to follow me.
-In this way I can move the pup without using the safety line to do so.
+In this way, I can move the pup without using the safety line to do so.
 I am using my training history with the pup to move her.

-In the video below at one point it becomes very important to Benson to put his nose on a lamb.
+In the video below, at one point, it becomes very important to Benson to put his nose on a lamb.
 He pursues the lamb, softly.
 Notice that he never opens his mouth.
 This is not chase behavior.
 Benson got the olfactory information he needed and then went back to work elsewhere.

 Carefully managed interactions like this between LGDs and livestock, in any new situation, set the dogs up for success.
 It is always my choice to partner with my dogs.